waylovely-project/.github/profile/README.md

 👩‍💻 We're on Discord, [so join it]( http://discord.gg/BJusUKd8Vj )!

-🍕 Fun fact: pineapple belong on pizza. (depends on the pizza itself, really)
+🍕🍍 Pineapple belong on pizza.